anshul1204/anshul1204-langgraph-mat496/README.md

 Changes in Code: I updated the simple.py file by adding a new node and adjusted the probabilities by changing it from 50% to 33% because of the extra node.
 The new node represented a ‘bored’ state.
 I also tested the agent graph by asking it to multiply 10 and 2, and it successfully performed the multiplication.

+Video 4: Chain

+What I Learned: In this part, i learned how to extend graphs into more complex chains.
+I focused on using chat messages as state through LangGraph’s pre-built MessagesState, incorporating sequence of messages for context between nodes.
+I learned how to append messages across steps using reducer functions and how to use LLM chat models and tool bindings for real conversations, not just static data.

+Changes in Code: I customized the chain to support real conversational flows by adding sample message lists, switching between human and AI message types, and binding custom translation and arithmetic tools to the model.
+The tweaks included testing tool invocation inside the chain for example, triggering translations or math based on specific user messages and verifying the reducer logic so that all chat history persisted as the chain progressed.